 - quick to make

-- a good veggie hit, zucchini, peas and onion.
+- a good vegetables hit, zucchini, peas and onion.

 - be more sustainable- use up leftover rice!